nbcrrolls/BrownDyeTools/README.md

 [BrownDye](http://browndye.ucsd.edu) plugin for [Pymol](http://ww.pymol.org)

 This Pymol plugin allows setting up, running and analyzing Brownian dynamics simulation using the BrownDye collection of applications.
+This plugin can also be used as a standalone GUI, without Pymol.

 ![main window](https://github.com/rokdev/BrownDyeTools/blob/master/main.png)